h-g-gervais/milestone_tdi_test/README.md

-#This repository is a test to see if I can get a very basic app running on Heroku
+# This repository contains all the source files for my preliminary milestone project on Heroku.

+The app can be accessed at [this link](http://afternoon-brushlands-90572.herokuapp.com/)

-Below is a useful step by step guide from TDI.
+Below is a useful step by step guide from TDI on how to deploy an app on Heroku.

 # Flask on Heroku